varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 #### RAM

 By default, my machine came with 4 GB of memory, which is fine, but far from perfect.
 Althrough Mac will run and work, you will experience some applications closing in the background, and some browser tabs will reload when you switching between them. **I recommend using at least 8 GB RAM for optimal multi-tasking experience,** and using 16 GB will hurt nobody. :) DDR3 1600MHz RAM sticks are pretty cheap too these days.
-The SFF computer I use has 2 RAM slots, it was populated by one 4 GB Hynix HMT451U6AFR8C-PB 1600MHz stick.
+The SFF computer I use has 2 RAM slots, one was populated with a 4 GB Hynix HMT451U6AFR8C-PB 1600MHz stick.

 #### SSD